 Our Diagnostic Services – All Constellations Possible

-What is Exome Diagnostics?
+What Is Exome Diagnostics?

 Exome diagnostics is the genetic testing approach of choice for patients with complex, heterogeneous, and unspecific symptoms.
 It supports physicians in stating a diagnosis, often after their patients have experienced years of uncertainty.